Chris Charles

+Playing career

+Club career

+Charles made 231 appearances for Hull Kingston Rovers between 1993 and 2002.
+He played for the club at Wembley in the 1997 Challenge Plate final.

 International honours

-Chris Charles won a cap for England while at Salford in 2005 against France.
+Charles won a cap for England while at Salford in 2005 against France.

 Personal life

 His son, Jack Charles, is a professional rugby league player who will play for Hull Kingston Rovers in 2026 and who played for cross-city rivals Hull F.C. between 2024 and 2025, as well as for Doncaster R.L.F.C. on loan in the RFL Championship during 2025.